PrefectHQ/prefect-aws/docs/ecs_guide.md

 ## ECS Flow Run Execution

-To set up Prefect flow execution in your cloud infrastructure, you need to understand two key Prefect concepts a [worker](https://docs.prefect.io/2.11.1/concepts/work-pools/#worker-overview) and [work pool](https://docs.prefect.io/2.11.1/concepts/work-pools/#work-pool-overview).
+Prefect enables remote flow execution via [workers](https://docs.prefect.io/2.11.1/concepts/work-pools/#worker-overview) and [work pools](https://docs.prefect.io/2.11.1/concepts/work-pools/#work-pool-overview).
 To learn more about these concepts please see our [deployment tutorial](https://docs.prefect.io/2.11.1/tutorial/deployments/).

-For details on how workers and work pools are implemented in ECS, see the diagram below:
+For details on how workers and work pools are implemented for ECS, see the diagram below:
 #### Architecture Diagram
 ```mermaid
 graph TB